paddy12309/Solent-IoT-Heater-Balancing/Readme.md

 1. Create a system for 'job' history.
 2. Develop an IoT-enabled prototype that automates temperature measurement and adjustment processes.
 3. Create a guided setup feature to helpm the end user.

+---

+## Key Notes for Students

+- This project should be approached as a research and development exercise, where your work serves as a foundation for future improvements and expansions.
+- **Documentation is imperative**: Your report must be clear, concise, and well-structured to allow others to understand and build upon your work.
+Include system design, implementation details, testing results, and justifications for your choices.
+- **Focus on scalability and extensibility**: Ensure your solution demonstrates how it could be expanded or adapted for future use cases or larger systems.
+- **Highlight critical thinking and research**: Justify your technology stack, design choices, and feature implementations with evidence-based reasoning and references where appropriate.
+- **Testing and evaluation** are crucial: A thorough evaluation of your prototype's functionality, limitations, and potential areas for improvement will be highly valued.
+- **Innovation and originality**: Aim to go beyond the baseline objectives by addressing further objectives or proposing new features that add significant value to the project.
+- Your work should not only solve the problem but also **contribute to your academic and practical understanding** of IoT-based systems.